-In connection with the Annual Report of Medical Discoveries, Inc. (the "Company") on Form 10-KSB for the annual period ended December 31, 2003 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Judy M. Robinett, President and Chief Executive Officer of the Company and principal financial officer, certify, pursuant to 18 U.S.C.
+In connection with the amendment to Annual Report of Medical Discoveries, Inc. (the "Company") on Form 10-KSB/A for the annual period ended December 31, 2003 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Judy M. Robinett, President and Chief Executive Officer of the Company and principal financial officer, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of my knowledge:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of section $13\,(a)$ or $15\,(d)$ of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

 /S/ JUDY M. ROBINETT

-- -----Judy M. Robinett
+------Judy M. Robinett

 President and Chief Executive Officer

-March 29, 2004
+November 15, 2004